-Eddie Murphy: 40 Years Since His First Show: “I’m Curious About Doing It Again”
+Eddie Murphy On 40 Years of Stand Up: “I’m Curious About Doing It Again”

 Murphy was a natural for SNL, where his impersonations included Buckwheat from the Little Rascals, Stevie Wonder, Bill Cosby, Muhammad Ali, James Brown and more.
 In the 1980’s, Murphy was earning an incredible salary that he had to learn how to manage quickly.
 “Give any 19-year-old kid $1,000 a week and he’ll freak out,” Murphy told People in a 1982 interview.
 That same year he had blown his previous year’s earnings on a Trans-Am and gifts for friends.

 “Eddie’s the single most important performer in the history of the show,” Dick Ebersol, one of the people who conceived the show in 1975 said to People Magazine.
 “He literally saved the show.”
 And that’s true.
 The ratings were so bad before Murphy got there that NBC was considering canceling the show.
 It wasn’t until Ebersol told them to put Eddie in at least three skits in the first half of the show, that the ratings shot up.

 From Saturday Night Live, it seemed like only 48 Hours later, he was a movie star, then a Beverly Hills Cop, then a Golden Child.
 Then Coming To America.
 The list goes on.
 He made a career flying from one character or impersonation to the next.

 Murphy’s success with seven movies in less than six years grossing more than a billion dollars, brought problems.
 Problems with money, with women, with fame.
 Watching his idol, Richard Pryor, a few years earlier, he’d understood that “one of the disadvantages of doing standup comedy is that you gotta open up and expose yourself,” says Murphy.
 “That’s what a true comedian does.”